cardano-foundation/CIPs/CIP-0035/README.md

 CIPs which do not propose changes in the list but whose authors believe they significantly affect Plutus Core should nonetheless be assigned to the Plutus category.

 Additionally, there is significant overlap with the Ledger category around the ledger-script interface and the protocol parameters.
-CIPs which touch on this area should assign themselves both categories and get reviews from both sets of maintainers.
+CIPs which change these parts of Cardano should generally use the Plutus category and not the Ledger category, although the Editors may ask the Ledger reviewers to comment.

 ### The Plutus reviewers